swiss-territorial-data-lab/proj-hetres/README.md

 	DIR_IN = '02_intermediate\lidar_point_cloud\downsampled\'
 	DIR_OUT = '02_intermediate\lidar_point_cloud\downsampled\dft_outputs\'
 	```
-* Add the folder and subfolder of `scripts/DFT/scripts` to the Path (Edit -> Set Path)
+* Add the folder and subfolders of `scripts/DFT/scripts` to the Path (Edit -> Set Path)
 * Run the Matlab/Octave script `funPeaks_batch.m` in Octave or Matlab

 ### Structural descriptors computation
 Structural descriptors are computed via RStudio, partly after the article from P. Meng et al (2022), DOI: 10.1080/17538947.2022.2059114:
-* In RStudio, run the script `scripts/FHI/FHI_catalog.R` with the correct parameter value in the the config file `config/config_FHI.yml`
+* In RStudio, run the script `scripts/FHI/FHI_catalog.R` with the correct parameter values in the the config file `config/config_FHI.yml`
 	* When processing original data
 	```
 	 DIR_LAS: "02_intermediate/lidar_point_cloud/original/dft_outputs/"